sunpy/sunpy/doc/source/sunpy/api/map.rst

     sunpy.Map.register(FutureMap, FutureMap.is_datasource_for)

-If this line is place correctly, for example in your subpackages __init__.py, it can be guaranteed that the FutureMap is always accessible when your package is imported.
+If this line is placed correctly, for example in your subpackages __init__.py, it can be guaranteed that the FutureMap is always accessible when your package is imported.